microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 Consider the following scenario:
 Alice removes a whole page of sticky notes, while Bob concurrently moves a sticky note out of that page and into another (non-removed) page.
-`SharedTree`'s removal semantics ensure that Bob will still get his sticky note, whether or not it ends up happening before or after Alice removed the page where it came from.
+`SharedTree`'s removal semantics ensure that Bob will still get his sticky note, whether or not it ends up being sequenced before or after Alice removed the page where it came from.
-If that weren't the case, then there would be a race between Alice and Bob's edit, where Bob's edit would not apply if Alice's edit were sequenced first, and Bob would lose the sticky note.
+If that weren't the case, then there would be a race between Alice and Bob's edits, where Bob's edit would not apply if Alice's edit were sequenced first, and Bob would lose the sticky note.

 In the case where the subtree is modified in some way as it is removed, those modifications may end up being moot.
-However, they will be preserved, and this matters if the removal is undone and the subtree is reintroduced - it will keep the modifications.
+However, they will be preserved, and this matters if the removal is undone and the subtree is reintroduced — it will keep the modifications.

 These merge semantics effectively make removal akin to a move whose destination is an abstract "removed" location.
 This is in tune with the return value of the `treeStatus()` API which will return `TreeStatus.Removed` in that situation.